 By MICK ROBERTS ©

-This is a different slant on the well-told tale of Cocky Bennett, an almost featherless parrot, with a long twisted beak that squarked foul language, and amusing one liners.
-This is a fresh look at the feathlerless one, a look at his pubs, and his publican custodians.
+This is a different slant on the well-told tale of Cocky Bennett, an almost featherless parrot, with a long twisted beak that squawked foul language, and amusing one liners.
+This is a fresh look at the almost featherless bird, a look at his pubs, and his publican custodians.

-Captain George Ellis was a South Sea Islands’ trader, whose life revolved around the tall ships since the age of nine when he was apprenticed during the early part of the 19th century.
+Captain George Ellis was a South Sea Islands’ trader, whose life had revolved around tall ships since the age of nine, when he was apprenticed during the early part of the 19th century.

 Like any good ship captain worth his weight in sea salt, Ellis had a parrot companion with him on his South Sea Island adventures.
 The Captain’s parrot was given to him when he was a nine-year-old apprentice, by a ship’s cook in 1809.

 The bird at the time was 17 years of age, and it would remain with him on his voyages for the next 78 years.
 The bird reportedly travelled around the globe seven times during those years.

 Captain Ellis and his parrot were always given a warm welcome when they arrived at Sydney, particularly when they bunked at the Club House Hotel.